Project Timeline

 Before creating a timeline, you need to understand what your project is about.
 For that, you can define the main goal, key deliverables, expected results, deadline, and budget limits.
 Knowing your project's size and goal helps you plan each task properly.

 Example: We will deliver a working model of the mobile app with login, profile, and dashboard features by November 30.
+This sets clear goals and helps estimate time, team effort, and tools needed.

 Step 2: Split the Project Into Milestones